arnt/jmapaccess/draft-ietf-extra-jmapaccess.md

 Lines sent by the client are preceded by C:, lines sent by the server by S:.
-Each example starts with the IMAP banner issued when the client connects, and generally contains only those capabilities required by the example, omitting important but irrelevant capabilities such as STARTTLS.
+Each example starts with the IMAP banner issued when the client connects, and generally contains only those capabilities required by the example itself, omitting even required capabilities such as OBJECTID, JMAPACCESS and STARTTLS.

 Example 1.
 A client connects, sees that SASL OAUTH is available, and authenticates in that way.